seatable/seatable-plugin-table-relationship/README.md

 ## What is a SeaTable Plugin?

 SeaTable, the world-leading no-code app-building platform, supports plugins.
 Plugins provide additional visualization or interaction possibilities within a SeaTable base.
 Examples of SeaTable Plugins include the Gallery, the Map Plugin, or the Kanban board.
-You can find a list of all publicly available plugins at the [SeaTable Marketplace](https://market.seatable.io).
+You can find a list of all publicly available plugins [here](https://cloud.seatable.io/apps/custom/plugin-archive).

 ## How to install